metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 The offense of the Rams has mostly consisted of shots to Cooper Kupp in bracket coverage.
 Los Angeles has also tried to incorporate a hurried pace on some of their drives, to mixed results.

 Von Miller on fire.

+Josh Allen getting rid of the ball quickly, especially when Aaron Donald is only being blocked by one lineman.
+Smart move.

+I'm still not sure what Ken Dorsey is doing anything different on the Bills offense.
+Many of the different tactics I see the unit leveraging is not really different from what they were doing last year.
+I do see them using 20 and 21 formation every now and then, perhaps as a way to add another dimension to their ground game - with a fullback in the backfield, three players can now carry the ball for them on running plays.